-The best cases, covers, and sleeves for your Macbook
+Protect your expensive new laptop with the best Macbook cases

 You may be tempted to keep your new MacBook naked, so you and everyone else around can gaze at it, but you should let common sense prevail.
-This is a gorgeous laptop that deserves to be well-protected.
+Apple’s iconic device is absolutely gorgeous, and it deserves to be protected at all times.
 You’ve got to look after it, especially if you expect it to stay pretty.
 That’s why we’ve tracked down the best MacBook cases, covers, and sleeves.
-Whatever you need in terms of protection, style, function, or price tag – there’s something here for you.
+Whether you’re looking for protection or style, there’s something here for you.

-Note: If you have a newer MacBook that includes a Touch Bar, it’s important to pick a newer case to match it.
-Many older cases will not fit onto new Macs that include bars, because their dimensions are different from the previous MacBook line.
+Note: If you have a MacBook that includes a Touch Bar, it’s important to pick a newer case to match it.
+Many older cases will not fit the Touch Bar-equipped Macs, because their dimensions are different from the previous MacBook line.
 Sleeves, on the other hand, are usually a better bet because they tend to have more wiggle room.

 Pad & Quill Cartella Linen Case ($100)

-Note: Update: Added new entries from Picaso Lab and Tech21.